colin-aarts/irc-support-bot/README.md

 ## Todo

-This is a rewrite in LiveScript (from CoffeeScript), but the plug-in API methods still use snake-case.
+This is a rewrite in LiveScript (from CoffeeScript), but identifiers relevant to the plug-in API still use snake-case.
 I'll probably want to change this to kebab-case at some point, like other identifiers.

 ## License